IndrajeetPatil/ggstatsplot/paper/paper.md

 # Summary

-During exploratory data analysis, the graphical displays can reveal problems in a statistical model that might not be apparent from purely numerical summaries.
-Such visualizations can also be helpful for the reader to evaluate validity of a model if the said analysis is reported in a scholary publication/report.
+The graphical displays can reveal problems in a statistical model that might not be apparent from purely numerical summaries.
+Such visualizations can also be helpful for the reader to evaluate validity of a model if the said analysis is reported in a scholarly publication/report.
 But given the onerous cost of preparing information-rich graphics and exploring several statistical approaches/tests available, researchers can avoid this practice.
 The `ggstatsplot` package in R programming language [@base2021] provides a one-line syntax to create densely informative `ggplot2`-based visualizations with the results from statistical analysis embedded in the visualization itself.
 In doing so, the package helps researchers adopt a **rigorous, reliable, and robust** data exploratory and reporting workflow.
 It thus holds the potential to alleviate a few of the crises affecting scientific research.

 # Statement of Need